azsk/AzTS-docs/05-Cross-tenant subscription scan/OnboardTenantToAzTS.md

 ## Onboarding

 Tenants could be onboarded to the multi-tenant AzTS solution using the newly introduced onboarding API, details for which are mentioned below.
-Any tenant being onboarded to the multi-tenant AzTS solution must satisfy these [prerequisites](#prerequisite).

 **Request URL**

+> **Note:** Kindly refer the FAQs section at bottom of this page for knowing how to get `<AzTS WebAPI-URL>`
 ``` PowerShell
 POST https://<AzTS WebAPI-URL>/multitenantaction/onboardoffboardtenants?api-version=1.0
 ```